microsoft/PubSec-Info-Assistant/BRYAN.md

 1. Wait until all files uploaded have a status of Completed, Error, or Skipped.

-## Indexing the uploaded files
+## Manually initiating the indexing process

-The search indexer runs every 60 minutes.
-But you can start indexing immediately by following these steps:
+The search indexer runs every 60 minutes, but you can initiate it now by following these steps.

 1. In the Microsoft Azure Government subscription, click All Resources and select the resource named infoasst-search-XXXXXX where XXXXXX is the value in the file infra/.state/usafcio/random.txt.